0xCoto/Virgo/paper.md

 `%Comment: Maybe I can ask Paul to try VIRGO out with the Dwingeloo 25m to add another large-aperture antenna to the list?`

-`%Comment: TBA (most likely within a few days, once I get a chance to implement the S/W): Allen Telescope Array (42x 6.1m)`
+`%Self-comment: TBA (most likely within a few days, once I get a chance to implement the S/W): Allen Telescope Array (42x 6.1m)`

 ![Clouds of neutral hydrogen/the 21-cm hydrogen line at (Source name/RA=hh:mm:ss, Dec=dd:mm:ss), observed by the (TBA) Telescope with `VIRGO`.
 The average spectrum (top left), the calibrated spectrum (top center), the dynamic spectrum (top right) and the time series, along with the total power distribution (bottom right) are all plotted by the software automatically.\label{fig:example}](example.pdf)

-`%Comment: Add example observation (use .pdf instead of .png for optimal quality)`
+`%Self-comment: Add example observation (use .pdf instead of .png for optimal quality)`

 # Features

-One of the key features of `VIRGO` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described in greater detail by Danny
+One of the key features of `VIRGO` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described in greater detail by
-C. Price (2018).
-Furthermore, `VIRGO` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file for further manual
+@Danny C. Price.:2021 Furthermore, `VIRGO` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file for further manual